signupsoftware/exflowwebd365o/V3/README.md

 * Adds support for Storage Account CORS rules when using custom domains.

 ## Installation and updates

+> [!IMPORTANT]
+> Powershell ISE has been deprecated and some issues has started to appear for users attempting to run the deployment script with Powershell ISE.
+> Use the regular Powershell console or VS Code for future deployments.

 ExFlow web is installed by running the following PowerShell script.
-See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/v3/Run-Deploy.ps1)) in *Powershell ISE* or *Cloud shell*.
+See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/v3/Run-Deploy.ps1)) in *Powershell consol* or *Cloud shell*.

 ```powershell